Social Anxiety

 Fear of being judged

-You might even feel self-conscious about eating in public because you’re worried others will judge what you eat, how, and why.
+• You might feel self-conscious about eating in public because you’re worried others will judge what you eat, how, and why.

 5 quick ways to manage social anxiety